Do you ever find yourself needing to send large files through Outlook but are restricted by the file attachment size limit?

 - Breaking up a file into chunks and sending multiple emails

 However, you might notice that these solutions are inconvenient.
 Some of them are even absurd because you don’t have that much time to waste just to share one file!
 You should be able to comfortably send large files directly from within Outlook.

 How to send large files through Outlook

 We invite you to use TitanFile’s Secure Send add-in to easily bypass the file size limit and send large files in all versions of Outlook and Office 365.

-Here are the steps to start sending big files in Outlook:
+Here’s how to start sending big files in Outlook in just 5 minutes:

 1) Sign up for a free trial of TitanFile.
 (Don’t worry, no credit card is required)

 2) Download the Secure Send add-in here and follow the installation instructions.
 With the add-in installed, you’ll see two new icons on Outlook’s navigation ribbon: “Attach Large File” and “Secure Send” as shown in the image below.

 3 ) Add a contact, subject line, and message like you normally would.

 4) Click the “Attach Large File” button to attach a file larger than 25MB, then wait for the file to finish uploading.
 You won’t have to wait long because TitanFile’s blazing-fast upload speed is capable of uploading gigabytes worth of files within minutes! (as long as your internet speed supports it)